Shin Megami Tensei IV: Apocalypse: Plot

 In post-apocalyptic Tokyo, Nanashi is killed by demons.
 In the afterlife, a demon named Dagda offers to resurrect him in exchange for his service as a Godslayer.
-Shortly afterward, Nanashi and his friend Asahi are manipulated into unsealing Krishna, a malevolent deity who intends to destroy the universe and recreate it in his own image.
+Shortly afterward, Nanashi and his friend Asahi are manipulated into unsealing Krishna, a ruthless deity who intends to destroy the universe and create a new one free of YHVH's influence.
 Krishna takes Asahi hostage in order to force Flynn to surrender to him, intending to force Flynn to become his own Godslayer.
 He also unleashes the monstrous serpent Shesha to begin harvesting human souls for his plans.
 Nanashi and Asahi set out to defeat Krishna and Shesha.

-Nanashi and his companions defeat Shesha, defeat Krishna at his base in Tsukiji Konganji, and rescue Flynn.
+The Divine Powers activate the Tokugawa Mandala, an ancient seal placed in Tokyo, which disables the Hunters' Demon Summoning Program and leaves them helpless; however, thanks to Dagda's power, Nanashi remains able to summon demons.
+The Divine Powers attack the humans' underground shelters, and Asahi's father is killed.
+Nanashi and his companions break the Tokugawa Mandala, defeat Krishna and Shesha at his base in Tsukiji Konganji, and rescue Flynn.
 The party then sets out to defeat Merkabah and his angels, as well as Lucifer and his demons.
 Nanashi has the option of siding with Merkabah, Lucifer, or humanity.
 Supporting Merkabah will destroy Tokyo and transform Mikado into the new Kingdom of God, while supporting Lucifer will destroy Mikado and plunge the world into anarchy.
 Nanashi can lead humanity to victory if he kills both Lucifer and Merkabah in a massive three-way battle.

 During the celebration afterwards, Flynn murders the surviving Demon Hunters.
 He reveals himself to be Shesha, reincarnated in Flynn's form, and explains that Krishna faked his own defeat to manipulate the Hunters into eliminating the angels and demons; the real Flynn remains in Krishna's clutches.
 Shesha murders Asahi and transforms into the Cosmic Egg, a giant object that will hatch into Krishna's new universe when the full moon rises.
 The party storms the Cosmic Egg to defeat Krishna and his Divine Powers once and for all.
 Inside the Egg, Dagda reveals his plan to hijack it and create his own universe where all humans are completely independent from one another, and demands Nanashi's aid in his plan.
-Dagda's mother Danu opposes him, and wants Nanashi to destroy the Egg.
+Dagda's mother, Danu, opposes him and wants Nanashi to destroy the Egg.

-If Nanashi rebels against Dagda, Danu revives Dagda in line with their ideals, and Nanashi kills Dagda's dark side.
-The true Dagda then resurrects all of Shesha's victims, including Asahi.

-If Nanashi sides with Dagda, his friends turn against him, and he is forced to kill them all.
-In either case, Nanashi then makes his way to the heart of the egg, where Krishna and Flynn are.
-Krishna forcibly fuses with Flynn to become Vishnu-Flynn and battles Nanashi, who defeats Vishnu-Flynn and separates the two.